 - Training days that are properly arranged to allow for adequate rest.
 Remember, one full rest day after 7 days of training.

 - Muscle groups arranged so overtraining doesn't happen.
 Remember, at least two rest days when training a specific muscle group.

 - Workout splits are arranged so that each muscle can be worked intensively.

 - A selection of compound and isolation exercises.

 - Cardio workouts as a second priority, only 1-3 sessions a week.

 Hopefully, this helps you to stop wasting time, energy, and frustrations on workouts that aren't helping you on your fitness journey - Stick to a structured plan for success.
 Set aside time to plan your workout routine every week.
 Plan how many workouts you're going to do, what you're working out on what day to make sure you have enough rest between each muscle group, plan at least one full rest day, write down exercises with the number of sets and reps...
 Doing all of this will help you stay on track.

-Don't just listen to me, try it for yourself!
+There's so much more to love about the Fit With Iulia app, but don't just listen to us, try it for yourself!
 The first workout of every goal is available for everyone to try for free.